Floorplan Restoration by Structure Hallucinating Transformer Cascades: Floorplan Restoration Problem

 \mysubsubsection{Input} The input is a partial floorplan reconstruction, consisting of rooms and doors, each of which is a 14-channel $800\times 800$ segmentation image in a top-down view.
-The raw input data is a set of panorama images in an equirectangular projection with a camera pose, a room layout, door/window detections, and a room type information.
-Panoramas are acquired with a mono-pod and have roughly the same height from the flat floor, which allows us to produce an input partial floorplan as a 14-channel image from room layout estimations and camera poses.
+The raw input data is a set of panorama images in an equirectangular projection with a camera pose, a room layout, door/window detections, and a room type.
+Panoramas are acquired with a mono-pod and have roughly the same height from the floor, which allows us to produce an input partial floorplan as a 14-channel image from room layout estimations and camera poses.
 There are 10 room types (living room, kitchen, western style room, bathroom, balcony, corridor, Japanese style room, washroom, toilet, and closet) and 4 door types (standard-door, entrance-door, closet-door, and open-portal).
 A door is represented as a 2x2 pixel region by the annotators.
 For the extreme-SfM reconstructions, we identify the door center and replace it by a 2x2 pixel region.
 Input data come from an extreme Structure from Motion algorithm~\cite{shabani2021extreme} or human annotators.
-At testing, we fit an axis-aligned bounding box to the room/door masks in a 14-channel image, uniformly rescale to fit at the center of a $200\times 200$ square, then add a padding of 300 pixels all around, resulting in a $800\times 800$ image.
-During training, we use only ground-truth samples.
-We uniformly rescale an image to fit at the center of a $100\times 100$ square, and add a padding of 76 pixels all around to make a $256\times 256$ image.
-We then apply the same set of augmentation steps in DETR~\cite{detr} (i.e., cropping and resizing), followed by 1) 50\% chance of horizontal flipping and 2) 50\% chance of rotation by either 90 or -90 degrees.
+At testing, we fit an axis-aligned bounding box to the room/door masks in a 14-channel image, uniformly scale to fit at the center of a $200\times 200$ square, then add a padding of 300 pixels around, resulting in an $800\times 800$ image.
+At training, we use only ground-truth (GT) samples.We uniformly scale an image to fit at the center of a $100\times 100$ square and add a padding of 76 pixels all around to make a $256\times 256$ image.
+We apply the same augmentation process in DETR~\cite{detr} (i.e., cropping and resizing), followed by 1) 50\% chance of horizontal flipping and 2) 50\% chance of rotation by 90 or -90 degrees.